-As we have been warning it would, the proprietary Cass Truckload Linehaul Index® (which measures realized pricing for Dry Van and does not include fuel) has gone negative (-2.6%) on a YoY basis in the month of August to 134.8, and we predict will remain negative in coming months.
+As we have been warning it would, the proprietary Dry Van Truckload Pricing Index (which measures realized pricing for Dry Van and does not include fuel) went negative (-2.6%) on a YoY basis in August, stayed negative in September (-2.0%) and in October (-2.5%) and we predict will remain negative in coming months.

-Cass Intermodal Price Index
+Intermodal Pricing Index

-The proprietary Cass Intermodal Price Index® (which does include fuel), increased 1.2% in August to 143.3, but is also showing signs of significant sequential retreat.
-Similar to our warnings about the Truckload Index earlier in the year, we are now predicting the Intermodal Pricing Index will also go negative in October, perhaps as early as September.
+The proprietary Intermodal Pricing Index (which does include fuel), increased a mere 0.4% in October, and when the normal seasonal surge is taken into account, it is also showing signs of significant retreat.
+Similar to our warnings about the Truckload Index earlier in the year, we began predicting the Intermodal Pricing Index will also go negative in coming months, and remain negative through the first half of the 2020.